 Please note: At the time of recording (1st July 2020) and to 1st September 2020, the Careers Service offers guidance for NEET (not in employment, education, and training) 16-25 years, but from 1st September 2020 it will only be for NEET 16-18 years old, and 16-25 years who have an EHCP.

-Jacqueline Paterson and Susanna Whittaker are the Young Person’s advisers for SENDIAS.
+Jacqueline Paterson and Linda Fairbairn are the Young Person’s advisers for SENDIAS.

-Generally Jacqueline works in the North part of West Sussex.
-Susanna has recently left SENDIAS and we currently recruiting for this position.
-Our new adviser will be working generally in the South.
+Generally Jacqueline works in the North part of West Sussex and Linda works in the South.

-You can find out more about Jacqueline through her ‘All About Me’ :
+You can find out more about them both through their ‘All About Me’ profiles:

 Action Plans (mentioned in Webinar):

 Your Space Website for Young People (good information for parents/carers/others)

 Your Space Website for volunteering

 GOV.UK guide to apprenticeships